 This case reinforces the understanding that the America Invents Act (AIA) did not change the established on-sale bar doctrine.
 It underscores the vital need for strategic patent filing and sales practices to effectively protect intellectual property rights.
 Interestingly, the case also draws attention to the product’s secret use by Celanese in Europe before the critical date.
 This raises a compelling question for seasoned patent practitioners: Could secret commercial use be classified as public use, potentially affecting patentability?

-Looking for valuable guidance on navigating patent law and safeguarding your intellectual property?
-Join our complimentary weekly newsletter for the latest updates, expert insights, and exclusive content delivered directly to your inbox.
-Subscribe today to ensure you stay informed with essential information that can support your patent endeavors.
-Subscribe on LinkedIn
+Want more valuable tips on navigating patent law and protecting your intellectual property?
+Join our free weekly newsletter for the latest updates, expert advice, and exclusive content straight to your inbox.
+Subscribe today and never miss out on essential information that can make all the difference in your patent journey!
+Subscribe to our Newsletter